-XING Public Works Department Water Distribution Procedure No: QMS-21- SYS OPERATIONAL PLAN - SYSTEM PROCEDURE Rev.8 - August 20, 2021 Procedure Title: Continual Improvement Page 2 of 4
+XING Public Works Department Water Distribution Procedure No: QMS-21- SYS OPERATIONAL PLAN - SYSTEM PROCEDURE Rev.9 - May 30, 2022 Procedure Title: Continual Improvement Page 2 of 4

-- what action is required, - what are the steps to be taken, for ensuring that the necessary actions are taken in an appropriate timeframe and for responding back on the Corrective Preventive Action Report (Form 21-01), and - a plan that will review and verify implementation of the corrective action and its effectiveness at correcting and preventing the re-occurrence of the nonconformity.
+- what is the root cause of the problem, - what action is required, - what are the steps to be taken, for ensuring that the necessary actions are taken in an appropriate timeframe and for responding back on the Corrective Preventive Action Report (Form 21-01), and - a plan that will review and verify implementation of the corrective action and its effectiveness at correcting and preventing the re-occurrence of the non-conformity.

 The Team Leader forwards the CPAR Form 21-01 to the QMS Representative.
 The QMS Representative is responsible for determining that the corrective action has been taken and is effective.
 The QMS Representative completes Part C of the CPAR.
-The QMS Representative records that the CPAR Form is complete on the CPAR Log.
+The QMS Representative records that the CPAR Form is complete on the CPAR, OFI & NCR Log.

-The QMS Representative reviews the CPAR Log during Management Review and records if any further action is required.
+The QMS Representative reviews the CPAR, OFI & NCR Log during Management Review and records if any further action is required.

-CPAR Form and CPAR Log are maintained as per QMS-05-SYS Document and Records Control.
+CPAR Forms and CPAR, OFI & NCR Log are maintained as per QMS-05-SYS Document and Records Control.